laontme/homepage/README.md

 ```

 ## License
 This repository is licensed under [MIT license](/LICENSE.md).
-You can freely copy, modify and distribute code
+You can freely copy, modify and distribute code, but with notice about license and copyright
 ## Support me
 You can [donate me](https://capu.st/infinitygeek).
 It will help me a lot in my endeavors